Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Discussion and conclusions

-In the simple version of an equilibriating measurement presented above, the Strong Independence condition on the equilibrium state led to the demand that observers interact via a Hamiltonian with a conditional form, and surprisingly, that the particular conditional form given by the standard model of measurement does not satisfy the most minimal requirement for measurement, namely correlation of observer and system.
-Thus, while an average over such Hamiltonians appears to result in objectivity at a given time~\cite{korbicz2017generic}, any given Hamiltonian of the ensemble does not equilibrate to an objective one.
-More broadly, the conditional form imposed by Strong Independence does not resemble the usual forms of interaction found in nature, suggesting that a the model needs to be expanded if the Measurement-Equilibration Hypothesis is to be employed in the modelling of real-world experiments.
+In the simple version of an equilibrating measurement presented in this article, the Strong Independence condition on the equilibrium state led to the demand that observers interact via a Hamiltonian with a conditional form, and surprisingly, that the particular conditional form given by the standard model of measurement does not satisfy the most minimal requirement for measurement, namely correlation of observer and system.
+Thus, while an average over such Hamiltonians appears to result in objectivity at given times~\cite{korbicz2017generic}, any given Hamiltonian of the ensemble does not equilibrate on average to an objective one. \mpel{Including free evolution of either the system or the environment, on the other hand, ensures the stable encoding of measurement information into the environment.} The conditional form imposed by Strong Independence does not resemble the usual forms of interaction found in nature, as exemplified by example in Eq.~\eqref{eConditionalForm}, suggesting that the model needs to be expanded upon if the Measurement-Equilibration Hypothesis is to be employed in the modelling of real-world experiments.
+Nonetheless, our results suggest a potential resolution to the question of when a unitary description of dynamics might give way to a projective description~\cite{brukner_2015}: when the system of interest interacts conditionally and independently with a number of distinct systems, in such a way that the whole system equilibrates.